A&W Canada to replace plastic straws with organic 100% beef tubes - The Beaverton

 A&W Canada to replace plastic straws with organic 100% beef tubes

-– In an effort to reduce petroleum waste, A&W Canada will phase out by 2019, replacing them with grain-fed beef tubes.
+– In an effort to reduce petroleum waste, A&W will phase out by 2019, replacing them with grain-fed beef tubes.

 “A&W has long been an innovator in drink technology,” explained A&W CEO Megan Witley.
 “For example, we refuse to water down our iconic root beer with ice cubes, instead serving in frosted mugs.
 And if you get your drink to go?
 Tough shit for you, warm root beer.
 Now we are applying that fearless progressive attitude to straws.”